 By the start of World War II, Hope was just emerging as one of America’s most popular radio and film stars.
 Hope’s work gained new meaning when he took his wartime programs on the road to military camps and bases, inspiring other entertainers to join him.

-So Ready for Laughter will be on view through Labor Day.
+So Ready for Laughter will be on view through January, 3, 2021.
 Support provided by the Greater Columbus Arts Council.

 Share Your Story